bzelban/Theremin-AI/README.md

 3. Objectives of the Project
 4. Scope of the Work
 5. Literature Survey
-6. Project Plan and Schedule
-7. Risk Analysis
+6. Risk Analysis
-8. References
+7. References

 ## **1.Abstract**